 If it's food pans you're warming, keep in mind that a full-size food pan is 12-inches wide by 20-inches long.
 Most heated shelves are 20-inches deep and between 12- and 72-inches long, so they can hold one to six full-size food pans.

-Another important characteristic to consider when making your choice is the shape of your warmer.
+Another important characteristic to consider when choosing a warming shelf is related to its shape.
 Round warmers are typically used for pizza and carving stations, and rectangular ones can be used for almost anything else that needs to be kept warm.

 Two types of thermal shelves are available, providing many installation options.
 Drop-in shelves can be built into custom-made tables or cabinetry, allowing for flush surfaces.
 Countertop shelves can be used on virtually any existing surface, but the look may not be as streamlined.
 Some countertop models are also mobile, making them ideal for caterers.

 Shelf warmers come in three materials: metal, stone, and glass.
 Metal shelves are typically constructed of stainless steel or brushed aluminum.
-While stainless steel models are more rugged and may be less expensive, those made of aluminum tend to provide better heat distribution.
+While stainless steel models are more rugged and may be less expensive, an aluminum warming shelf can often provide better heat distribution.

 With the popularity of natural materials on the rise, stone shelves are becoming the new trend in many establishments.
 Typically made of granite, these stones resist staining and scratches while fitting into high-end countertops and complementing surrounding design.